Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 2. `dynamic-mapping-service` (java): [JSONata4Java](https://github.com/IBM/JSONata4Java)

 Differences in more advanced expressions can occur.
 Please test your expressions before you use advanced elements.

-The Paho java client uses memory persistence to persist its state (used to store outbound and inbound messages while they are in flight).
-When the microservice restarts this information is lost.
-The microservice can not use the default `MqttDefaultFilePersistence` of the paho client.
-See [Issue](https://github.com/eclipse/paho.mqtt.java/issues/507)

 ### Contribution
 > **Pull Requests adding connectors, mappings for other data formats or additional functionally are welcomed!**